JonahPeck/JonahPeck/README.md

 - StockPal - https://www.loom.com/share/7ba277cef678413a8e64531cef0e5b93
 - 📫 How to reach me: Gmail: PeckJonahC@gmail.com | https://www.linkedin.com/in/jonah-peck/
 - ⚡ Two Truths and A Lie: ...I've gone diving with sharks in the Bahamas, I have been skydiving twice, and I have hit a hole in one during a round of golf.
---> Fun Fact about me: I have done a backflip on the Great Wall of China!<br>
   Tech Stack I like to use:<br>
 ![SQLite](https://img.shields.io/badge/sqlite-%2307405e.svg?style=for-the-badge&logo=sqlite&logoColor=white)
 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)